MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/sales-how-register-new-customers.md

 > [!TIP]
 > It can be helpful to personalise the **Customer Template** page when you create a template.
 For example, you might want to add the **Credit Limit** field to a template.
 For more information, see [Personalise Your Workspace](/dynamics365/business-central/ui-personalization-user#to-start-personalizing-a-page-through-the-personalizing-banner).

 You can also create a customer from a contact.
-For more information, see [To create a customer, supplier, employee, or bank account from a contact](marketing-create-contact-companies.md#to-create-a-customer-vendor-employee-or-bank-account-from-a-contact).
+For more information, see [To create a customer, vendor, employee, or bank account from a contact](marketing-create-contact-companies.md#to-create-a-customer-vendor-employee-or-bank-account-from-a-contact).

 ### <a name="to-create-a-new-customer-card"></a>To create a new customer card